jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

 ## road tripping through the southwest

 I got to do an amazing 8-day road trip with my good friend Nancy through some of the country's most beautiful national parks.
-It was colder than one might've preferred but we got to see some incredible sights.
+Thought we were traveling off-season, we got to see some incredible sights and made some memories for a lifetime.

-We were hit with every type of weather imaginable: there wasn't much we could do about it besides make the most of it.
-Winter gear works (but it's so pricey).
-It’s worth it.

-Two-person travel also seems to deliver the best ratio of flexibility:fun - unexpected lodging changes pose less of a problem, decisions are easy, and getting ready to go can be pretty quick.
+We were also hit with every type of weather imaginable: I learned that winter gear does indeed work (but it's oh so pricey).
+Two-person travel also seems to deliver the best ratio of flexibility:fun - unexpected lodging issues pose less of a problem, decisions are easy, and getting ready to go can be pretty quick.

 {{<figure src="/njZcIZ5hSo.png" caption="not pictured: frozen feet">}}